Poem-1 Dust of Snow, 10th-Eng

 *5. Who shook down the hemlock tree?*

-Ans. a crow
+Ans.
+A crow

 *6. What type of a plant is ‘a hemlock tree’?*

-Ans. a poisonous tree with white flowers
+Ans.
+A poisonous tree with small white flowers

 *7. What fell on the poet?*

-Ans. the dust of snow
+Ans.
+The dust of snow

 *8. How did the dust of snow affect the poet?*

 Ans.
-It changed the poet’s mood from sorrowful to cheerful.
+It changed the poet’s mood

-• *1.
-What is ‘dust of snow’?
+*1. What is ‘dust of snow’?
 What does the poet say has changed his mood?
 How has the poet’s mood changed?*

 Ans.
 The ‘dust of snow’ means the fine particles of snow.
-The sudden shower in the form of dust of snow changed the poet’s mood.
+The sudden shower in the form of dust changed the poet’s mood.
 The poet’s mood changed from sad to happy.
 Now he wanted to enjoy the rest of the day.

 *2. What do the ‘crow’ and ‘hemlock’ represent – joy or sorrow?
 What does the dust of snow that the crow shakes off a hemlock tree stand for?*